 Fashions in interior design change over time and bathrooms are no different.
 If your bathroom decor is looking a little tired, it might be time to brighten it up with a makeover.
-Check out these great wet room ideas to refresh your bathroom.
+Check out these great wet room ideas to refresh your bathroom like a shower glass panel for example.

 Many people are choosing to remodel their existing bathrooms into wet rooms, which can have the effect of opening up the space and gives a feel of spa hotel luxury at home.
 This type of bathroom restyle is easier than you might imagine; it just takes a little bit of thought and planning, and a clear idea of what you want the room to look like.